swoole/awesome-swoole/README.md

         - [hyperf/task](https://github.com/hyperf/task)
         - [hyperf/tracer](https://github.com/hyperf/tracer)
     - Third-party components (an incomplete list)
+        - [friendsofhyperf/components] - Some most popular third-party components for Hyperf.
         - [96qbhy/hyperf-auth](https://github.com/qbhy/hyperf-auth) - An authentication component for Hyperf.
 It supports JWT and session-based authentications.
 You can also create your own authentication drivers if needed. :globe_with_meridians:
         - [leocavalcante/hyperf-doctrine](https://github.com/leocavalcante/hyperf-doctrine) - This project provides an integration for the Doctrine ORM and the Hyperf framework.
         - [reasno/fastmongo](https://github.com/Reasno/fastmongo) - A coroutine-based MongoDB client for Hyperf.